chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 The {{nowrap owner}} agrees to remove {{quantity}} from circulation, taken from their own account.
 If configuration bearer_redeem is true, any owner may execute; if false, only the issuer may retire tokens.

+A proportionate number of staking tokens are transferred from the stake_to escrow account to {{owner}}'s account

 {{#if memo}} There is a memo attached to the action stating:
 {{memo}}